Neha/genAI-for-beginners/notes/5-prompt-engineering.md

 ### What is prompt engineering

-Prompt engineering is about asking creative questions to LLMs to get most out of the LLMs
+Prompt engineering is about asking creative questions to LLMs to get most out of the LLMs.

-Eg:
+Let's look into an example:

-user: Can you review this:
+Example 1: _user_: Can you review this: [ CONTENT ]

-user: Can you create a new employee welcome email
+Exampple 2: _user_: Can you create a new employee welcome email: [ CONTENT ]

-However, we can improve this content by being more specifci and giving more context.
+However, we can improve this content by being more specific and giving better context.

-Eg: Be specific what you want to be review - spelling, grammar, sentiment, etc
+Example 1: Be specific what you want to be review - spelling, grammar, sentiment, etc

-Eg: Give the detail about employee, company, and role, and you will see the difference.
+Exampple 2: Give the details about employee, company, and role, and you will see a better response from the LLM.

-takeaway: Be as specific , and clear with your prompt and you will see the difference.
+**Takeaway: Be as specific , and clear with your prompt and you will see the difference.**

 ### Type of prompts: